HELP nursery now has 800,000 seedlings ready for spring delivery!

 HELP International was the recipient of two significant Achievement Awards

 'Saskatchewan Environment Industry Leadership Award': for environment industry innovations in Canada

 SCIC 'Global Citizen Award': for our national agro-forestry program achievements in Kenya

 You can shop online for trees at our STORE For those who wish to download and fill out a paper form (to be paid by cheque or credit card), you can find it HERE

 TREE ORDER POLICIES: 1.
 Trees will be filled on a first come first serve basis 2.
 Each customer's trees shall be separately packaged for shipping 3.
-Trees pre-paid before June 30, 2016 receive a 1% discount on tree orders 7.
-Customers not prepaying at the time of tree order pay for trees at normal rates at time of delivery 8.
-Because we made a legal commitment to the private green house industry not to allow orders less than 50 trees, to ensure this is obeyed we charge for minimum 50 trees for any trees ordered less than 50.
-It shows up in the shipping charge
+Trees purchased early receive a 5% discount on tree orders in October, 4% for November, 3.5% discount for December and decreasing by one percent per month in discount value.
+4. Because we made a legal commitment to the private green house industry not to allow orders less than 50 trees, to ensure this is obeyed we charge for minimum 50 trees for any trees ordered less than 50.
+It shows up in the shipping charge.

-Policy on Non Viable Trees i) HELP tests each batch of trees for viability between mid winter and spring. ii) HELP usually adds 3 to 5 percentage extra trees to each order without charge to compensate for initial tree losses during establishment. iii) If an entire batch of a particular species is non viable then HELP will not distribute this non viable variety and will call the customer to arrange a substitution. iv) If ten or more clients confirm that an entire variety was non viable then HELP will replace or substitute an equal number of trees within a year, but preferably as soon as possible.
-This applies if there is lack of establishment and drought or other extreme climatic conditions are ruled out.
+Policy on Non Viable Trees i) HELP tests each batch of trees for viability between mid winter and spring. ii) HELP usually adds 5 percentage extra trees to each order without charge to compensate for initial tree losses during establishment. iii) If an entire batch of a particular species is non viable then HELP will not distribute this non viable variety and will call the customer to arrange a substitution. iv) If ten or more clients confirm that an entire variety was non viable then HELP will replace or substitute an equal number of trees within a year, but preferably as soon as possible.
+This applies if there is lack of establishment only when drought or other extreme climatic conditions are ruled out.
 The Shelterbelt program receives no government funding and survives 100% on the proceeds of tree sales and HELP's contract plantings revenue.